 Is there live music at Ascot?

-At most of our racedays there is live music either held within the bandstand or in a stage area throughout the grounds.
+At most of our racedays there is live music either held within the bandstand or in a staged area throughout the grounds.

 Where are my tickets?

-All our tickets are despatched approximately 1 month prior to the event, regardless of date of purchase.
-For Royal Ascot, we commence despatching tickets at the end of March in order of date purchased.
+All our tickets are dispatched approximately 1 month prior to the event, regardless of date of purchase.
+For Royal Ascot, we commence dispatching tickets at the end of March in order of date purchased.
 Please note due to the volume of tickets these may not arrive until the end of May or later.